tyjo/dystruct/README.md

 ### Local Optima
 Dystruct can sometimes to converge to a local optima.
 This often appears as ancient samples with the same culture appearing as two separate groups.
 In this case, it is recommended to re-run Dystruct when this occurs, and choose the run with the highest hold out conditional log likelihood (see [Model Choice](#model-choice)).

+## References

+[1]: Lazaridis, Iosif, et al. "Genomic insights into the origin of farming in the ancient Near East."
+Nature 536.7617 (2016): 419.